View on GitHub

 HTTP-API

-The HTTP-API is served under http://<your-url-here>/api/v1 and provides the following endpoints:
+The HTTP-API is served under http://<your-url-here>/api/v1 (see DL_BASE) and provides the following endpoints:

 Method Endpoint Type Summary

-GET /api special Return API specification and schemas
+GET /api system Returns API specification and schemas

 GET /export data TODO: